rominirani/gcp-tutorial/README.md

 3. **Access the application**

-   Visit http://localhost:8080/ in the browser
+   Use the Cloud Shell Web Preview and visit http://localhost:8080/ in the browser

 4. **Deploy on Cloud Run**

    Provide the following command in Cloud Shell.
-Follow the instructions, go with the defaults, select the appropriate Google Cloud Region and say `Y` to unauthenticated invocations of the service
+Follow the instructions, go with the defaults, select the appropriate Google Cloud Region and say `Y` to unauthenticated invocations of the service.

    ```bash
    gcloud run deploy --source .